Information updates

 • Replacement of the definitions with a link to clinical definitions in the ASCIA Guidelines for Acute Management of Anaphylaxis.

-This news item was issued on 13 January 2022 and updated on 28 February 2022 by the Australasian Society of Clinical Immunology and Allergy (ASCIA), the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was issued on 13 January 2022 and updated on 28 February 2022 by ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.